Updated: May 22

 Copper Queen Consolidated Mining Company Headquarters

-Douglas’s community contributions are what set him apart form other famous Bisbee residents.
+Douglas’s community contributions are what set him apart from other famous Bisbee residents.
 When Bisbee’s population exploded, it needed a new water source to meet its demand.
-Douglas found the water supply below Naco, AZ and piped it up 1500 feet in elevation to water tanks around the Bisbee area.
+Douglas found the water supply below Naco, AZ, and piped it up 1500 feet in elevation to water tanks around the Bisbee area.
 The water source and tank locations are Bisbee’s water source today.

 Douglas also recognized the need for a community hospital and donated his private residence, next to the Copper Queen Consolidated Mining Company’s headquarters, as the first Copper Queen Community Hospital.
 Although it moved three more times, the Copper Queen Hospital still serves the Bisbee area today and is in Warren.